s5k6/shelltalk/README.md

 FIFOs (aka. **named pipes**) are a very similar concept, except that the pipe is not bound to open file descriptors within a common parent process, but to a name in the file system instead.
-Cooperating processes may then use convention to **find the pipe by name**, rather than **needing a common ancester** process to create the pipe, and to inherit the open file descriptors from.
+Cooperating processes may then use convention to **find the pipe by name**, resolving the need for a **common ancester** process to create the pipe, and to inherit the open file descriptors from.

 See fifo(7) for overview, mkfifo(1) and mkfifo(3) for use.